keriati/treasure-hunt/03-arcanis.md

 far and proven yourself worthy.
 But the path ahead is fraught with complexity beyond mere knowledge or bravery.
 To reach the Spellbook of Refactoring, you must demonstrate wisdom and insight."

-From its form, the **Chrono-Librarian** produces a [map](resources/maze.txt), intricate and detailed, glowing softly with an inner light. "
-This map," it continues, "represents the library that lies before you.
+From its form, the **Chrono-Librarian** produces a [map](resources/maze.txt), intricate and detailed, glowing softly with an inner light.
+"This map," it continues, "represents the library that lies before you.
 But beware, for the library is ever-changing, a puzzle that shifts with the sands of time.
 Only by finding the shortest path will you reach the spellbook and, with it, a way back to the world you know."

 With a gesture of farewell, the **Chrono-Librarian** fades away, leaving you alone with the map.
 The task is clear: using the map, you must determine the shortest path through the library to the **Spellbook of Refactoring**.
 The journey will require all your skills in algorithms, for a wrong turn could lead you astray, lost in the maze forever.

-**Mark the shortest path from "A" to "B" on the [map](resources/maze.txt) with red X characters to pass this challenge!**
+**Mark the shortest path from "A" to "B" on the [map](resources/maze.txt) with red X characters to pass this challenge.**

 [Continue your journey](04-quantum-arcanites.md)